telerik/reporting-docs/knowledge-base/how-to-expand-document-map-tree-by-default-in-html5-viewers.md

 ## Solution
 The _DocumentMap_ area is a [Kendo UI TreeView](https://docs.telerik.com/kendo-ui/api/javascript/ui/treeview) widget.
 It may contain multiple nested nodes that are collapsed by default.
 Expanding initially all nodes is not supported out of the box.

 You may get the _Kendo treeView_ widget and expand its nodes, for example with the [expand](https://docs.telerik.com/kendo-ui/api/javascript/ui/treeview/methods/expand) method.
-It will be necessary to iterate over all the nodes of the _Document Map_, for example using recursion - _AllExpand_ function in the code below.
+It will be necessary to iterate over all the nodes of the _Document Map_, for example using recursion - _expandAllNodes_ function in the code below.
 For expanding the nodes you may use the [RenderingEnd ](../html5-report-viewer-reportviewer-events-renderingend) event of the viewer, where the _args.documentMapAvailable_ property specifies whether the report has a _Document Map_ set.
 Here is a sample code :